-The Christchurch Earthquake Appeal was set up to complement emergency support provided by other charitable agencies, and core government responsibilities.
-The Appeal continues to help restore for Christchurch communities, the places and services that make a city worth living in.
-When the earthquake struck Canterbury, community facilities which took decades of fundraising to put in place, such as sports fields, parks, community buildings and historic buildings, were ruined within hours.
+When the 2010 and 2011 earthquakes struck Canterbury, community facilities which took decades of fundraising to put in place, such as sports fields, parks, community buildings and historic buildings, were ruined within hours.
+Communities were destroyed and people were distraught.